Sum-of-norms clustering does not separate nearby balls: Introduction

 Several variants of the clustering method discussed in this paper can also be considered.
 For instance, in the fusion term $\iint |u(x)-u(y)|\,\dif\mu(x)\,\dif\mu(y)$ appearing in \eqref{e.def.J}, one can consider replacing the Euclidean norm $|\cdot|$ by another norm, such as the $\ell^1$ norm.
 While this modification may be interesting from a computational perspective, it will also destroy the rotational invariance of the functional $J_{\mu,\lambda}$, and in general, we expect that these modified methods will also fail to correctly resolve the stochastic ball model with nearby balls.
 Another possibility is to introduce weights in the fusion term, such as

 for some exponent $\alpha \in (0,d)$ to be decided.
 The choice of a power-law weight can be motivated by the desire to ensure that the set of partitions discovered by the algorithm as we vary $\lambda$ is only rescaled under a rescaling of the measure; if one has in mind possibly complex datasets involving multiple scales, this seems like a natural requirement.
 Alternative possibilities that do not satisfy this property include replacing $|x-y|^{-\alpha}$ by $\exp(-c |x-y|)$, or other decreasing functions of the distance $|x-y|$.
 In the discrete setting, one can enforce stronger locality by restricting the sum to connected pairs in the $k$-nearest-neighbor graph.
 The latter possibility offers significant computational benefits, see \cite{chi2015splitting}.
-Very recently, we showed in \cite{local-clustering} that the introduction of suitably adjusted exponential weights allows us to recover very general cluster shapes.
+After posting the first ArXiv version of this paper, we showed in \cite{local-clustering} that the introduction of suitably adjusted exponential weights allows us to recover very general cluster shapes.
 In particular, the SON clustering algorithm with suitably adjusted weights succeeds in identifying disjoint balls in stochastic ball models, no matter how close they are; and it can also recover clusters whose convex hulls interesect.
 This contrasts with the results stated in \cref{t.stoch.ball} and \cref{prop:ballsdontintersect} for the unweighted SON clustering algorithm.
+On the other hand, the addition of weights breaks the symmetries that allow us to prove the theoretical results in the present work.